Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 since $\arctan(\Delta v_\eps)$ can be bounded by a constant, that we have included in $\tilde{C}$.
-We have thus proved that $\|{\cal T}(v)= u\|_{L^2([0,T];H^2(\Omega))}$ is bounded by $ \|v\|_{L^2([0,T];H^1(\Omega))}$ (multiplied by a constant).
+We have thus proved that $\|{\cal T}(v)= u\|_{L^2([0,T];H^2(\Omega))}$ is bounded by $ \|v\|_{L^2([0,T];H^1(\Omega))}+\|u_0\|_{L^2(\Omega)}$ (multiplied by a constant).

 Using the Aubin-Lions lemma (given in Section 2 for readers' convenience), this is enough to conclude that the mapping ${\cal T}$ is compact.
 Indeed, we use the following Banach spaces: Clearly, $X_0$, $X$, and $X_1$ satisfy the conditions of the Aubin-Lions lemma.
-We now consider the set In order to prove that ${\cal T}$ is compact, it is enough to show that ${\cal W}$ is compact.
-Since the function $u$ solves \eqref{regularized-LS}, we have (keep in mind that $X_1=H^{-4}(\Omega)$) Thus, we have seen that ${\cal W}$ satisfies conditions of the Aubin-Lions lemma i.e. ${\cal W}$ is compactly embedded in $W=L^2([0,T];X)$.
+We now consider the set In order to prove that ${\cal T}$ is compact, it is enough to show that ${\cal W}$ is compact with respect to the topology induced from $L^2([0,T];H^1(\Omega))$.
+Since the function $u$ solves \eqref{regularized-LS}, we have (keep in mind that $X_1=H^{-2}(\Omega)$)